 Delegates undertook a 2-day visit to Hochiminh City to identify areas of cooperation.

-Meeting with FTP experts about HCMC software for traffic management
+Meeting with FPT experts about HCMC software for traffic management

 Areas of cooperation